![]() |

 --no-locale Equivalent to --locale=C.

---pwfile=filename Makes initdb read the database superuser's
+--pwfile=filename Makes initdb read the bootstrap superuser's

 password from a file.
 The first line of the file is taken as the